kmilas/5LSM0/Final assignment/Documentation.md

 Besides of setting up the correct model-name in the jobscript you need also to download checkpoints from https://huggingface.co/depth-anything/Depth-Anything-V2-Base/tree/main and create a  with name depth/ inside Final Assignment directory where the depth_anything_v2_vitb.pth should be located
-# Training the other models proposed in the paper.
-Change model-name in jobscript_slurm.sh and use the specific training settings reported in the paper.
 # Some Evaluation Code test.py
 Select different model_name and different evaluation mode = 'robustness' or mode = '' if not.\
 Can also experiment with different checkpoints but be careful of loading the checkpoints and constructing the class of the same model.\
+It only works for dinov2b-linear (Segmenter with dinov2_vitb14_reg backbone) without any bugs. \
-Do not use multi scale inference as it is not tested well enough Leave test_time = '' as it is.
+Do not use multi scale inference as it is not tested well enough leave test_time = '' as it is. \
 Run evaluation for one pretrained model with sbatch test.sh

 # Low in computing budget